All Locations

 Homestedt

-Nestled in the charming village of Livingston Manor, Homestedt is more than just a shop; it's a gateway to the rich culture and scenic beauty of the Catskills.
+Nestled in the charming village of Livingston Manor, NY, Homestedt is more than just a shop; it's a gateway to the rich culture and scenic beauty of the Catskills.
 At this intimate and cozy shop, you’ll find an exquisite selection of carefully curated home goods, outdoor clothing, and unique Catskills memorabilia that evoke the spirit of this enchanting region.
 Each item, from handcrafted kitchenware to British wool sweaters, tells a story of craftsmanship and quality, offering a piece of the Hudson Valley to take home.

 Just off Main Street, this quaint shop features a beautifully salvaged checkout counter from a local post office, adding a touch of history to your shopping experience.
 In this space, you’re invited to explore a blend of European elegance and Catskills charm.
 It's the perfect stop to gather insights on the area's top outdoor activities—from fly fishing to hiking—recommended by the passionate and knowledgeable owners.